 Our member universities are committed to equality, diversity and inclusion for all staff and students in every area of their work.
 This commitment requires continued evaluation of our organisational policies, procedures and culture and also how these relate to the student experience, and professional fulfilment of our university staff.
 We believe that a diverse and inclusive organisational environment – one in which everyone feels valued, and can learn or work to their full potential – creates a more innovative, rewarding, and productive higher education environment.

-Vice Presidents of Equality, Diversion and Inclusion Group
+Vice Presidents of Equality, Diversity and Inclusion Group

 As Equality, Diversity and Inclusion (EDI) has grown as an important agenda item across the university system, so too IUA structures have evolved to support this critical activity.
 In 2019 the IUA set up a high-level group for Vice Presidents for Equality, Diversity and Inclusion which will coordinate the work of universities in this priority area.

-- To liaise as required with the HEA Centre of Excellence for Gender Equality or similar equality entities;
+• To liaise as required with the HEA Centre of Excellence for Equality, Diversity and Inclusion or similar equality entities;

 AREAS OF FOCUS: